Pound puppy turned police 'porn dog'

 High-profile crime busts

-Harmon points to the high-profile case of former Subway spokesman Jared Fogle, who was convicted on child pornography and other charges last year.
+Hartman points to the high-profile case of former Subway spokesman Jared Fogle, who was convicted on child pornography and other charges last year.

 A K-9 named Bear, who was trained by the same man who trained URL, led investigators to hidden thumb drives inside Fogle's home.
 The US Attorney's office for Southern Indiana confirmed those devices contained evidence against Fogle.